 Dr. Armand Paul Alivisatos is the University of California (UC) Berkeley's Executive Vice Chancellor and Provost and the Samsung Distinguished Professor of Nanoscience and Nanotechnology.
 He is also the Founding Director of the Kavli Energy Nanoscience Institute (ENSI), and Director Emeritus of Lawrence Berkeley National Laboratory, and holds professorships in UC Berkeley's departments of chemistry and materials science.
 In addition, he is a founder of two prominent nanotechnology companies, Nanosys and Quantum Dot Corp, now a part of Life Tech.

 Groundbreaking contributions to the fundamental physical chemistry of nanocrystals are the hallmarks of Dr. Alivisatos' distinguished career.
 His research accomplishments include studies of the scaling laws governing the optical, electrical, structural, and thermodynamic properties of nanocrystals.
 He developed methods to synthesize size and shape-controlled nanocrystals, and developed methods for preparing branched, hollow, nested, and segmented nanocrystals.
 In his research, he has demonstrated key applications of nanocrystals in biological imaging and renewable energy.
 He played a critical role in the establishment of the Molecular Foundry, a U.S. Department of Energy's Nanoscale Science Research Center; and was the facility's founding director.
 He is the founding editor of Nano Letters, a leading scientific publication of the American Chemical Society in nanoscience.

-Dr. Alivisatos has been recognized for his accomplishments, with awards such as the Robert A. Welch Award, F. A. Cotton Medal, Seaborg Medal, Wilhelm-Exner Medal, NAS Award in Chemical Sciences, Dan David Prize, the National Medal of Science, the Spiers Memorial Award, Axion Award, Wolf Prize in Chemistry, the Von Hippel Award, the Linus Pauling Medal, Computation and Engineering’s Nanoscience Prize, the Ernest Orlando Lawrence Award, the Rank Prize for Optoelectronics, the Eni Award for Energy and Environment, Colloid and Surface Chemistry Award, Coblentz Award for Molecular Spectroscopy and the Thomas Wilson Memorial Prize.
-He is a member of the National Academy of Sciences, the American Academy of Arts and Sciences and the American Philosophical Society and the National Academy of Inventors.
+Dr. Alivisatos has been recognized for his accomplishments, with awards such as the Robert A. Welch Award, F. A. Cotton Medal, Seaborg Medal, Wilhelm-Exner Medal, NAS Award in Chemical Sciences, Dan David Prize, National Medal of Science, Spiers Memorial Award, Axion Award, Wolf Prize in Chemistry, Von Hippel Award, Linus Pauling Medal, Computation and Engineering’s Nanoscience Prize, Ernest Orlando Lawrence Award, Rank Prize for Optoelectronics, Eni Award for Energy and Environment, Colloid and Surface Chemistry Award, Coblentz Award for Molecular Spectroscopy and the Thomas Wilson Memorial Prize.
+He is a member of the National Academy of Sciences, the American Academy of Arts and Sciences, the American Philosophical Society and the National Academy of Inventors.